 You should take a functional movement class

-by Alana Rigby, reviewed by Megan Prenty
+by Alana Rigby and Megan Prenty

 Megan (above, left) teaches restorative classes with a zillion props.
 Alana (above, right) teaches ridiculous flips in aerial classes.
 We both play with high-drama poses in rocket yoga.